 Breathability refers to air-flow throughout a shoe.
 Airflow is important in preventing sweaty cramped feet, odor, and, potentially worst of all, blisters.
 Luckily, in the case of the Hyper Tri 2, breathability is not an issue.
 There are several components that contribute to the breathability of the shoe, namely the upper, midsole and outsole.
 The upper mainly contributes via its mesh design.
 As mentioned above, mesh is great for ventilation due to the fact that there are holes woven into material by design.
 This comes into play here, increasing breathability of the shoe.
 The midsole and outsole contribute primarily through their Magic Sole design.
 The Magic Sole design contributes via the ventilation which is built into both the midsole and outsole, increasing airflow in and out of the shoe.
 Overall, the Hyper Tri 2 is a very breathable shoe, as is to be expected.

 Comfort is definitely a big part of purchasing shoes.
 No one wants to be stuck with a pair of uncomfortable shoes, especially when considering the prices of running shoes today.
 The Asics Gel Hyper Tri 2 is a fairly comfortable shoe by most metrics.
 The very lightweight and flexible design of the shoe overall are a big part of this, as being lightweight and flexible gives the shoe a more natural feel.
 The heel gel cushioning which is an Asics standard also contributes to the overall comfort of the shoe, minimizing harsh shocks and impacts.
 Finally the breathablity of the shoe definitely makes it a more comfortable fit than some other shoes which might feel more cramped.
-Overall, the Hyper Tri 2 is a fairly comfortable shoe, particularly for racing in triathlons
+Overall, the Hyper Tri 2 is a fairly nice feeling shoe, especially for racing in triathlons

 The styling of Asics shoes tends to be on the brighter end, offering vibrant color combinations, and that is true in this case as well.
 The Hyper Tri 2 comes in colors like Black/Hot Orange/Flash Yellow, and Dark Navy/Silver/Green Gecko.
 For those seeking more discreet colors, the styling of the shoes might be a bit of a let down however.
 It would probably be a bit challenging to use these Hyper Tri 2s as an everyday shoe as well, especially when compared to more common everyday choices like Adidas